Larry Blyden

-Ivan Lawrence Blieden (June 23, 1925 – June 6, 1975), known as Larry Blyden, was an American actor, stage producer and director, and game show host.
+Ivan Lawrence Blieden (June 23, 1925 – June 6, 1975), known professionally as Larry Blyden, was an American actor, stage producer and director, and game show host.
 He made his Broadway stage debut in 1948 and went on to appear in numerous productions on and off Broadway.
-In 1972, he won the Tony Award for Best Featured Actor in a Musical for his performance in the revival of A Funny Thing Happened on the Way to the Forum which he also produced.
-That same year, he became the host of the syndicated revival version of What's My Line?
+In 1972, he won the Tony Award for Best Featured Actor in a Musical for his performance in the revival of A Funny Thing Happened on the Way to the Forum, which he also produced.
+That same year, he became the host of the syndicated revival version of What's My Line?.

 At the time of his death, Blyden was slated to host a new game show, Showoffs.
 He died of injuries sustained in a single-car accident while vacationing in Morocco on June 6, 1975.

 Early life

 Blyden was born to Adolph and Marian (née Davidson) Blieden in Houston, Texas, and raised in the Jewish faith.
 As a child, he attended Wharton Elementary School and Sidney Lanier Junior High School.

+His neighbor Elmore Torn also became an actor, Rip Torn.
+The Blieden and Torn families were friends; the Blieden family name was pronounced "bleedin'", giving rise to a family joke.
+As Blyden recalled, when Rip and Larry's fathers introduced themselves, Torn would announce, "I'm Torn and he's Blieden."

 Blyden became interested in acting at a young age and made his stage debut in a production headed by Margo Jones when he was 14 years old.

-After graduating from Lamar High School, Blyden attended Southwestern Louisiana Institute for a year before enlisting in the United States Marine Corps during World War II, rising to the rank of second lieutenant.
+After graduating from Lamar High School, Blyden attended Southwestern Louisiana Institute for a year before enlisting in the U.S. Marine Corps during World War II, rising to the rank of second lieutenant.
 After leaving the service in 1946, he enrolled at the University of Houston.
 While in college, Blyden worked as an announcer for KPRC radio and performed at the Alley Theatre and Houston Little Theater.
 After graduating with a Bachelor of Arts in 1948, Blyden moved to New York City to pursue an acting career.